-- Make it a brief summary of your day.
-Write enough that you can look back at it at some time(once you are alumni) and remember what you did and where you went. - Impressions - The purpose of this section is to jot down fragments of impressions topics you may consider more in depth; helps you get going on the actual writing.
-Some things that could be included here: - What were your impressions about what you saw today? - What did the experience mean to you?
-How did what youexperience relate to ... - What are the personal implications for you? - What are the macro implications for this culture? - How do your observations relate to social development - At least 1 of 3 below: - Narrative relay a story, strange encounters, embarrassing moments, incidents too good to forget - Descriptive recreate images, art / architecture, music, food / drink, people, customs / culture , body / health, places, other ... your ideas - Expository explain - Assumptions, Reversals alterations in perception, how what is experienced differs from what is anticipated, quotations, intersections - parallels between cities, time periods, cultures, individuals, languages, etc., questions, conclusions / insight, Reflect upon how this cross- cultural learning experience (encounter) is related to what you know life is like in your American culture.
+- The purpose of this section is to jot down fragments of impressions topics you may consider more in depth; helps you get going on the actual writing.
+Some things that could be included here: - o What were your impressions about what you saw today? - What did the experience mean to you?
+How did what youexperience relate to ... - What are the personal implications for you? - o What are the macro implications for this culture? - o How do your observations relate to social development - o At least 1 of 3 below: - Narrative relay a story, strange encounters, embarrassing moments, incidents too good to forget - Descriptive recreate images, art / architecture, music, food / drink, people, customs / culture, body / health, places, other ... your ideas - Expository explain

+Assumptions, Reversals - alterations in perception, how what is experienced differs from what is anticipated, quotations, intersections - parallels between cities, time periods, cultures, individuals, languages, etc., questions, conclusions / insight, Reflect upon how this cross- cultural learning experience (encounter) is related to what you know life is like in your American culture.
 (Dual consciousness), Identify the times when you imposed your cultural biases upon situations you witnessed in Jamaica.

-- 1) On-Line Discussion - Throughout the semester will be required to participate in on-line discussions. - Discussion need to happen when they are assigned, they cannot be made up for any reason, again, regardless of the reason why you missed the discussion post, if you miss it, it will be a zero. - Details of these discussions will be provided in-class.
+1) On-Line Discussion

+- Throughout the semester will be required to participate in on-line discussions. - Discussion need to happen when they are assigned, they cannot be made up for any reason, again, regardless of the reason why you missed the discussion post, if you miss it, it will be a zero. - Details of these discussions will be provided in-class.